AeroRust/AeroRust.github.io/backgroundOnAeroRust.md

 3. Memory Safety:
 * Rust gives you the choice of storing data on the stack or on the heap and determines at compile time when memory is no longer needed and can be cleaned up.
 This allows efficient usage of memory as well as more performant memory access.
 * Rust guarantees memory safety and lets you control thread behavior and how resources are allocated among threads.
-* Rust strives to have as many zero-cost abstractions as possible—abstractions that are as equally as performant as the equivalent hand-written code, whcih enables you to build complex systems.
+* Rust strives to have as many zero-cost abstractions as possible— abstractions that are as equally as performant as the equivalent hand-written code, whcih enables you to build complex systems.
 * Garbage Collection - Rust doesn’t have garbage collection like most others, the compiler in Rust enforces checks for invalid memory reference leaks and other hazardous or irregular behavior through a unique system of ownership and a borrow checker, which ensures that references and pointers do not outlive the data they point to.

 Tilde, an early production user of Rust in their Skylight product, found they were able to reduce their memory usage from 5GiB to 50MiB by rewriting certain Java HTTP endpoints in idiomatic Rust.